Here are all the winners from the Grammys 2022 – rolling list

 Pierce Freelon – ‘Black To The Future’

-Falu – ‘A Colorful World’
+Falu – ‘A Colorful World’ – winner

 Lucky Diaz And The Family Jam Band – ‘Crayon Kids’